Bitcoin-com/developer.bitcoin.com/src/data/tutorials/mnemonic-word-lists.md

 updatedAt: 2018-07-06
 ---

 Bitcoin Cash is meant for people all over EARTH.
 Most of those people don’t speak english.
-That’s why today we’re releasing `wordLists` so you can generate mnemonics in 8 different languages to help spread $BCH to people all over the planet.
+That’s why today we’re releasing `wordLists` so you can generate mnemonics in 8 different languages to help spread \$BCH to people all over the planet.

 ## wordLists

-[BITBOX.Mnemonic](/bitbox/docs/mnemonic/#validate) now has a [wordLists](/bitbox/docs/mnemonic/#wordlists) method which returns an object w/ the following keys:
+[bitbox.Mnemonic](/bitbox/docs/mnemonic/#validate) now has a [wordLists](/bitbox/docs/mnemonic/#wordlists) method which returns an object w/ the following keys:

 ```javascript
 {